 There is a strong desire to evolve technical evaluation and judging as part of the 2018 Rules & Regulations process, so that as competitors progress, technical evaluation can continue to promote best practices, technique mastery, and attention to detail.

 Q: Can competitors request the setting of the espresso machine pressure, pre-infusion, or individual boiler/group-head temperatures?

 A: Competitors may only request a single overall temperature setting of their machine, with all other parameters remaining fixed.
 Additional technical setting flexibility is a consistent request from competitors, and we are excited to be able to offer temperature setting on the VA388 Black Eagle, thanks to the support of WBC Qualified Sponsor, Nuova Simonelli.
-Further exploration of technical setting flexibility is definitely desired, within the realm of feasibility and fairness for World and National event production.
+Further exploration of technical setting flexibility is definitely desired, within the realm of feasibility and fairness for World and National Body event production.

 Q: Is music choice going away!?

 A: Only in the preliminary round.
 Competitors will qualify by performing a focused routine to a shared soundtrack in the first round, and then in semifinals and finals, they give their routine to their chosen music.
 To learn more about the production tradeoffs that made this change necessary, you can read on below.